The Scaramanga Six: Early Scaramanga Six – The Liar the Bitch and Her Wardrobe & Strike! Up the Band (1999–2002)

-In January 2002, the band released another EP, The Continuing Saga Of The Scaramanga Six with the driving "Pressure Cage" as the lead song.
+In January 2002, the band released another EP, The Continuing Saga of the Scaramanga Six with the driving "Pressure Cage" as the lead song.
 The EP featured several inventive video clips directed by Paul Morricone, whose day job was as a film and television director/editor.
-(He had helped to establish Poison Pen Films - affiliated to Metro Films in Leeds - which would handle all future Scaramanga Six video work).
+(He had helped to establish Poison Pen Films—affiliated to Metro Films in Leeds—which would handle all future Scaramanga Six video work).
 In September 2002, the band released a split single with Les Flames, contributing the song "You Do, You Die".

-The second Scaramanga Six album - Strike!
-Up the Band - was released in November 2002 and compiled various tracks from the last few EPs and singles as well as new tracks.
+The second Scaramanga Six album—Strike!
+Up the Band—was released in November 2002 and compiled various tracks from the last few EPs and singles as well as new tracks.
 It was described by Rock Sound as "retro-rock with panache… as raw as scraping your knuckles on a cheese-grater."
-It would also be the last time (to date) when The Scaramanga Six would match their name and appear as a sextet.
+It would also be the last time (to date) when the Scaramanga Six would match their name and appear as a sextet.

 Problems with lineups continued to dog the band, partly due to their stubborn determination to remain independent.
 Self-financing the band via their day jobs proved costly in money and time.
 Jenny Harris left the band in order to take up a career in arts administration and James Agnew left in order to move to Australia (though he would return to Britain in late 2006 and join another band, The Gresham Flyers).
-Regarding the band's regular line-up changes, Paul Morricone has commented "everyone who has been in The Scaramanga Six has put in one hundred per cent.
-When they leave, it’s usually due to personal reasons – careers, babies etc. There has never been anything acrimonious and we're still in touch with all of our former colleagues.
-If I had my way, I’d pay them all to stay and we’d be a twelve-piece."
+Regarding the band's regular line-up changes, Paul Morricone has commented "everyone who has been in the Scaramanga Six has put in one hundred per cent.
+When they leave, it's usually due to personal reasons – careers, babies etc. There has never been anything acrimonious and we're still in touch with all of our former colleagues.
+If I had my way, I'd pay them all to stay and we'd be a twelve-piece."

-Cabin Fever and The Dance of Death (2003-2007)
+Cabin Fever and The Dance of Death (2003–2007)

-Recruiting Stephen Gilchrist (stuffy/the fuses, ex-Quint) as the new drummer, The Scaramanga Six continued as a quintet.
+Recruiting Stephen Gilchrist as the new drummer, the Scaramanga Six continued as a quintet.
 With Jenny Harris helping out on keyboards at a couple of dates, the band toured in February 2003 to promote Strike!
 Up The Band: Steven Morricone doubled on bass guitar and keyboard on the remaining dates.